ShreyNav/bot/README.md

 ## Overview
 This project came from my wanting to learn the [serverless](https://www.serverless.com) toolkit and AWS Lambda & CloudFormation technologies.

 Integrating with Slack, this is an easily-extensible python framework for controlling with AWS resources via Slack.
+Currently it allows slack users to provision EC2 instances.

 The entire stack is serverless and stateless.
-Use of SNS + lambda functions to dispatch long-running tasks means it should scale very well!
+Use of SNS + lambda functions to dispatch long-running tasks means it should scale very well.

 &nbsp;